CogStack/CogStack-NiFi/docs/security.md

 ## Generating Elasticsearch native/OpenSearch + KIBANA/OpenSearch Dashboard CERTS

-### Elasticsearch Security Requirements
+### Elasticsearch/OpenSearch Security Requirements

+Each version has it's own scripts for generating the necessary certificates.
+All security variables used within the `.sh` scripts for `CERTIFICATE GENERATION` are set in the following files:

+- `./certificates_elasticsearch.env`
+- `./certificates_general.env`
+- `./certificates_nifi.env`

+For configuring default users, please see the following env files:
+- `./elasticsearch_users.env` which is used in the `create_es_native_credentials.sh` script post ES container startup.

-Please pay attention to the following sections, the describe what is needed to secure each version of ES deployments(Opensearch/Native ES)
+Please pay attention to the following sections, the describe what is needed to secure each version of ES deployments(Opensearch/Native ES).

 #### For OpenSearch
 ElasticSearch OpenSearch requires the following certifiates available in the [security](security/) folder:
 - `es_certificates/opensearch/elasticsearch/elasticsearch-1.pem`